Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Visualization and Evaluation

 \subsection{Quantitative Analysis}

 To quantitatively evaluate the quality of the generated channels, we analyze the Line-of-Sight (LOS) peaks by examining the BS side index and comparing the differences between the peaks generated from conditional models and those from reference channels, as discussed qualitatively in the previous section.
-Additionally, we discuss methods for reducing inference time steps, including progressive distillation and consistency models, and show that applying these methods directly involves an accuracy tradeoff.